News

 Press Release

-Foundation founder, Christopher G. Moore says:
+Foundation Founder, Christopher G. Moore says:

-The Moore Prize was established in 2015 to provide funds to authors who, through their work, contribute to the universality of human rights and to give a platform to human rights issues that are important in our current societies.
+The Moore Prize was established in 2015 to provide funds and recognition to authors who, through their work, contribute to the universality of human rights and to give a platform to human rights issues that are important in our current societies.
 This unique initiative is awarded annually, as chosen by a panel of judges whose own work focuses on human rights.

 Notes to Editors: